lichingngamba/finetune_model_function_call/README.md

 - Description
   - This is a finetune model for function call during conversation, it has the ability to think.
 The model is trained on a dataset of function call during conversation.
+  - Tool_call.ipynb is a demo note book to call tools by a multi step agent